 Verse 8: "For the poor you always have with you, but you do not always have me."

-But even now, Jesus wants to be first in our lives.
-In all of Scripture He encouraged generosity to the poor, which here He says, "you will always have with you."
-So, while not playing down the importance of taking care of the poor, in this verse He is bring attention to His impending death, and lets them know that their first commitment must be to Him.
+He is not playing down the importance of taking care of the poor, but bringing attention to His impending death, and letting the people know that their first commitment must be to Him.

 The Plot to Kill Lazarus

 Verse 9-11: "When the large crowd of the Jews learned that Jesus was there, they came, not only on account of him but also to see Lazarus, whom he had raised from the dead.
 "So the chief priests made plans to put Lazarus to death as well, 11because on account of him many of the Jews were going away and believing in Jesus."

 By now the people had all heard that Jesus had raised Lazarus from the dead, and, when they learned He was there, came to see both Jesus and Lazarus.
 Many saw the proof and believed in Jesus.

 The Scripture relating to the "Chief Priests planing to put